roxgib/SPL06-007/readme.md

 This is useful for more rapid updates, better precsion, or lower power draw.

-It is also possible to set the mode to `Mode::Standby` to reduce power consumption.:
+It is also possible to set the mode to `Mode::Standby` to reduce power consumption:

 ```rust
 barometer.set_mode(Mode::Standby);